VTAAC Co-Chairs

 Dana Bourne, MPH (she/her/hers)

-Tobacco Cessation Specialist, Vermont Department of Health
+Tobacco Treatment Specialist, Vermont Department of Health

 I am grateful to be a co-chair at VTAAC as I feel the cross-section between tobacco use and chronic disease is vast.
 By joining VTAAC, and now acting as a co-chair, I feel I am able to work with more partners to improve tobacco screening and cessation across the state, while also providing support for lung cancer screenings in an effort to reduce the burden of chronic disease for all Vermonters.